mikependon/RepoDB.NET/_posts/2020-04-17-welcome-to-repodb-net.md

 This site has different pages that describe the organization of the contents.

+- [Home](/) - informative front page about the purpose of this library.
 - [Docs](/docs) - where all the links were consolidated to simplify your navigation within the site.
 - [References](/reference/connectionrepository) - our recommended way of implementing the things.
 - [Releases](/release/core) - for us to showcase the changes and improvements in all packages.